 - China, People's Republic of [中文]

 - Cook Islands

 - Papua New Guinea

-Significant progress has been achieved in terms of implementing GMS projects since 1992.
-Priority infrastructure projects worth around US$11 billion have either been completed or are being implemented.
+Significant progress has been achieved in terms of implementing projects under the Greater Mekong Subregion (GMS) program since 1992.
+Priority infrastructure projects worth around $11 billion have either been completed or are being implemented.
 Among these are the upgrading of the Phnom Penh (Cambodia)-Ho Chi Minh City (Viet Nam) highway and the East-West Economic Corridor that will eventually extend from the Andaman Sea to Da Nang.